 Safari clothing should be comfortable and casual—suffice it to say, any fine jewellery should be left at home.
 And while it’s not actually necessary to dress like an old safari hand, you won’t feel out of place if you do since that’s the everyday attire of the locals—i.e., the present-day “old safari hands” whose great-grandparents moved to Africa from England and points beyond.
 Plus, there are valid reasons to do so.

-Wearing white increases your visibility to wildlife, while bright colors, particularly red, can frighten animals.
-(It is said that lions fear red because it is the color worn by the Maasai, who hunt lions as a part of their coming of age rituals.)
+Wearing white increases your visibility to wildlife, while bright colours, particularly red, can frighten animals.
+(It is said that lions fear red because it is the colour worn by the Maasai, who hunt lions as a part of their coming of age rituals.)

 Khaki, olive, tans and browns increase your chances of good game viewing (particularly on a walking safari), while offering the added advantage of concealing dirt and dust.
 Not to mention that all of those pockets on safari shirts, vests and jackets are infinitely useful in the bush!

 Looking for a perfect ensemble or appropriate African safari clothes for your safari?
 Feel free to stop by our online Safari Shop and take a look around